ZhekaGrem/CSS-reset/README.md

-CSS Reset file
+<h1>CSS Reset file</h1>
-This is a comprehensive CSS Reset file that removes all default browser styles and provides a consistent baseline for web development.
+<p>This is a comprehensive CSS Reset file that removes all default browser styles and provides a consistent baseline for web development.
 It resets styles for various HTML elements, addresses browser quirks and inconsistencies, and includes styles for handling text selection, form controls, and other common elements.
-Overall, it ensures a clean slate and consistent starting point for building cross-browser compatible web projects.
+Overall, it ensures a clean slate and consistent starting point for building cross-browser compatible web projects.</p>

 ```bash
 /* Reset styles START */